Grumblesaur/Clotho/README.md

 ## Quickstart

 This is a quick guide for some Dicelang operations when using Clotho.
 If you want Clotho to see your message, make sure to start it with `+roll`.
-If this would trigger another bot as well, you can use `+roll` instead.

 The person who manages your server's Clotho instance may have changed the `+` prefix to some other character (e.g. `$` for `$roll` instead), but all documentation will assume `+` for